 What does a day in the life at Output look like?

 After attempting small talk with my Uber driver, I enter Output ready to conquer the day’s challenges.
 But first I must say hello to the dogs.
 Once Woody and I are all caught up, it’s time to get started.
-I open my laptop, and the communication as support coordinator begins.
+I open my laptop, and the communication as a support coordinator begins.
 We usually have the most tickets on Mondays, but this doesn’t slow us down.
 Helping others to use our products really forces us to understand the nuances of each one.
 And that we do!

 Once a week we meet and discuss methods to improve the experience for new customers.
 We are always trying to get better, and having such a small office community means we are constantly talking and sharing new ideas.